martinflemingdev/Hangman/README.md

 # Hangman

-* Created a Java Hangman console window game in Eclipse IDE.
+Programmed the classic Hangman game in Java as a console line application in Eclipse IDE!

 ## Features: